StuG IV Early German Self-Propelled Assault Gun Dragon 1/35

 I have waffled pattern Zimmerit Coating Roller in my set, I tried this.
-In my image, waffle pattern was used many times for self-propelled anti-tank guns.
+In my image, the waffle pattern was used many times for self-propelled anti-tank guns.
 On this tank, I have not made a square pattern on the waffles but looking very nice.

-There are radio equipments inside.
+There is radio equipment inside.

-And the other side, also radio.
+And on the other side, also the radio.

 This tank has many OVM (on-vehicle material) as 2 spare caterpillar belts on the front armor, 6 tracks on the right side, some tracks on the rear, spare road wheels are loaded on the left side.
-Many materials are eye appeal of this tank.
+Many materials are the eye appeal of this tank.

-Now that I’ve taken nice work (maybe) to Zimmerit coating by manual, I dismount both side Schurzen (side armor) for Zimmerit show up.
+Now that I’ve taken nice work (maybe) to Zimmerit coating by manual, I dismount both side Schurzen (side armor) for Zimmerit to show up.

 I attached Dragon’s figure.
-I need to adjust both legs angles for setting up on the side of this tank.
+I need to adjust both leg’s angles for setting up on the side of this tank.